I need help/advice as to how to obtain a decent paying full-time job.

 I graduated from college last year with a history degree and work as a freelance sports writer, but I am learning there is not much money in this and the long term doesn’t look promising with the state of newspapers.

-What kinds of jobs could I get with my background.
-Any advice is helpful even if it involves something unrelated to my degree/work history such as any program that would lead directly to a job.
+What kinds of jobs could I get with my background?
+Any advice is helpful even if it involves something unrelated to my degree or work history such as any program that would lead directly to a job.

 The first thing I would be asking myself is this: How much do I enjoy freelance sports writing?

-Forget for a moment that it isn’t making you much money and focus entirely on how much you really love the work.
+Forget for a moment that it isn’t making you much money and focus entirely on the question ‘how much you really love the work?’

-In regards to the long term viability of newspapers, I wouldn’t rate that as much of a problem.
-There will still be good demand for sports writers, it’s just that the method of delivery is changing from hard copy newspapers to digital delivery.
+In regards to the long term viability of newspapers, I wouldn’t put too much emphasis on that.
+There will still be good demand for sportswriters, it’s just that the method of delivery is changing from hard copy newspapers to digital delivery.
 And there are many more avenues for sports journalists than just newspapers.

 You didn’t say why you chose history to study and if this is a real love of yours.
-The kinds of jobs you should be going for should be more linked to what you’re passionate about rather than “what job could I get”.
+The types of jobs you should be thinking about long-term should be linked to what you’re passionate about rather than “what job could I get”.

-Here is a great book on journalism that you may find interesting – Telling True Stories: A Nonfiction Writers’ Guide from the Nieman Foundation at Harvard University
+P.S.
+Here is a great book on journalism in general that you may find interesting – Telling True Stories: A Nonfiction Writers’ Guide from the Nieman Foundation at Harvard University